Categories

 Would this essay have surprised Holmes?
 That’s actually a very metaphysical question.
 Since Holmes lives in the London of Doyle’s imagination, if Doyle didn’t imagine something, it wouldn’t exist in Holmes’ London, so Holmes wouldn’t ever need to imagine it.
 So, I imagine that this essay would not have existed in Holmes’ London, so it wouldn’t have surprised Holmes.

-One response to “Surprise and Experiments”
+One reply on “Surprise and Experiments”